CURENT/ams/README.md

 With the built-in interface with ANDES, AMS enables **Dynamics Incorporated** **Stability-Constrained Scheduling**.

-This package can be helpful for power system engineers, researchers, and students who need to conduct scheduling studies and transient stability studies at given operating points.
+This package is helpful for power system engineers, researchers, and students conducting scheduling and transient stability studies at specific operating points.
+It also benefits those interested in developing new scheduling formulations and algorithms, particularly by extending existing formulations to include new decision variables, constraints, and objective functions.

 AMS is a **Modeling Framework** that provides a descriptive way to formulate scheduling problems.
 The optimization problems are then handled by **CVXPY**